-- Professional non-emergency ground ambulance transportation to a hospital or nursing facility in the surrounding area where your ambulance transportation originates.
-All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available in the facility where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transport your medical condition requires the services that are provided only by a ground ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility. - The ground ambulance has the necessary patient care equipment and supplies to meet your needs.
+- Non-emergency air or ground ambulance transportation to a hospital or nursing facility.
+All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transport your medical condition requires the services that